Salads during Pregnancy – Which are Safe?

 1. Chicken and Arugula Salad

 We all love to eat chicken now and then, but instead of eating heavy and spicy butter chicken or chicken tikka during pregnancy, eat a light and fresh chicken salad.
-You can make a healthy, filling salad with chicken and arugula (also known as rocket leaves).
+You can make a healthy, filling salad for pregnancy with chicken and arugula (also known as rocket leaves).

 Ingredients